 Look for Right-to-Repair Compliance

 Several states have passed or are actively passing right-to-repair legislation requiring manufacturers to make diagnostic tools and parts available to independent technicians.
-Choosing compliant brands keeps your local Connecticut repair options open and your costs competitive.
+Choosing compliant brands keeps your local Connecticut appliance repair options open and your costs competitive.

 Making Sure Your Smart Appliance Stays Repairable in Connecticut

-If you're buying a new smart appliance and want to confirm we service it before you commit, contact our team — we'd rather you make an informed purchase than end up with hardware we can't support locally in CT.
+Whether it's a software glitch, a failed Wi-Fi module, or a control board issue, we diagnose and repair it on-site.
+If you're buying a new smart appliance in Connecticut and want to confirm we service it before you commit, contact our team — we'd rather you make an informed purchase than end up with hardware we can't support locally.

 Already dealing with a smart appliance that's acting up?
 Don't wait for a minor error code to become a major repair bill.
-Book a service call with MY APPLIANCE Repair today and let our certified technicians diagnose the problem fast.
+Book a service call with MY APPLIANCE Repair today and let our certified Connecticut technicians diagnose the problem fast.